check-plugins/check_hassio/README.md

   -S, --ssl             use HTTPS
   -I, --int             Use state as int
   -F, --float           Use state as float
+  -u UNIT, --unit UNIT  A valid Nagios unit of the state - for performance data (defaults to '')
   -T, --timestamp       Use state as timestamp
   -e EXPECTED, --expected EXPECTED
                         Check expected state (default to None).
 Case-insensitive regular expressions can be used